CanonicalLtd/maas-docs/en/manage-ha.md

 ### Load balancing (optional)

-Load balancing can be added with the [HAProxy](http://www.haproxy.org/) load balancer software.
+Load balancing can be added with the [HAProxy][upstream-haproxy] load balancer software.

 On each API server host, before `haproxy` is installed, `apache2` needs to be